 The more heartening news is that an extraordinary youth-led protest movement has taken shape that inspired increased political participation and put an unprecedented focus in the coming election on candidates’ stances on gun control.
 In a CNN town hall in Florida shortly following the Parkland school shooting, Senator Marco Rubio faced questions from his constituents about whether he could distance himself from the gun lobby enough to enact common sense gun control; and they held him accountable for his previous voting record.

 But other pivotal issues are discussed without much acknowledgement that it’s kids who have the most at stake.
-Take for instance, fiscal decisions: it is children who will be will be disproportionately harmed as a result of the growing national debt and deficit, reduced government revenues from the recently enacted tax policies, and the severe cuts to critical social programs.
-Just this month, the White House proposed a major reduction in funds for the Children’s Health Insurance Program which has secured health coverage for more than nine million children.
+Take for instance, fiscal decisions: It is children who will be will be disproportionately harmed as a result of the growing national debt and deficit, reduced government revenues from the recently enacted tax policies, and the severe cuts to critical social programs.
+Just this month, the White House proposed a major reduction in funds for the Children’s Health Insurance Program which has secured health coverage for more than 9 million children.

 These budget decisions place children at greater risk than they have encountered in decades with regard to their health, food security, safety, clean air, and quality education.
-Unlike most programs for seniors or other constituents, many children’s programs are not protected in the federal budget because they are considered “discretionary”.
+Unlike most programs for seniors or other constituents, many children’s programs are not protected in the federal budget because they are considered “discretionary.”